DanielBandarica02/SOC-HomeLab/docs/phase2-network-backbone.md

 ### Win 11 Corp bootstrap

 The pfSense webGUI is only reachable from a host inside one of the configured VLANs.
 The Windows 11 Pro Corporate workstation was provisioned in VLAN 10 to serve as the bootstrap admin host, receiving `10.10.10.102` via DHCP and accessing the webGUI at `https://10.10.10.1`.
-Further configuration of this workstation (domain join, Sysmon, Wazuh agent) is deferred to [Phase 4 — Corporate Environment](phase4-corporate-env.md).
+Further configuration of this workstation (domain join, Sysmon, Wazuh agent) is documented on [Phase 4 — Corporate Environment](phase4-corporate-env.md).

 ### Setup Wizard